ParallelCS

 04 / 11

-Slide 4 — Product
+Slide 4, Product

-Four tracks.
+8 elite tracks.
 One graph.
 A product at the end of each.

 05 / 11

-Slide 5 — Business Model
+Slide 5, Business Model

 The brand never charges money.
 That is the model.

 ParallelCS is free and open-source under the MIT license.
-Charging is not a missing feature — it is a deliberate strategic choice.
+Charging is not a missing feature, it is a deliberate strategic choice.

 - Free and course-aligned means a learner uses it during their semester, not after graduation.

-- "Curation, not authorship" — every source attributed — reduces legal exposure to near zero.
+- "Curation, not authorship", every source attributed, reduces legal exposure to near zero.

 - Infrastructure runs serverless and scales to zero: a real $0 idle cost.